When you become an umbrella company employee, you should receive a payslip every time your pay is processed.

 Year-to-date figures (tax and NICs)

-Your umbrella company payslip will show your year-to-date figures, including the total tax, national insurance, and income you have earned since 6 April.
+Your payslip will also show year-to-date figures, including total tax, national insurance, and earnings since 6 April.

 Payslip checking software

-Try an online payslip checker to ensure that your umbrella company is deducting the correct amounts from your pay.
-More and more providers use software like SafeRec to prove that any deductions are legitimate.
+Try an online payslip checker to ensure that your umbrella company is deducting the correct amounts.
+More providers now use tools such as SafeRec to demonstrate compliance.